odoo/odoo/addons/stock/doc/stock.rst

 Procurement groups:

 Suppose you have multiple lines in your sales order, then you want one delivery order with all the lines of the sales order.
 In order to do that, we group the different procurements of this sale order into the same procurement group we create for the sales order.
+That way the moves of a delivery order are together.

 2 Standard configuration